sunpy/sunpy.org/project/meetings.rst

 Weekly Meetings
 ***************

-Every Wednesday at 17:00 London time (16:00 UTC summer, 17:00 UTC winter) `timezone convertor <https://dateful.com/time-zone-converter?t=5pm&tz2=London-UK>`__, we hold a community meeting to discuss items related to the project and review open issues and code contributions.
+Every Wednesday at 17:00 London time (16:00 UTC summer, 17:00 UTC winter) `timezone convertor <https://dateful.com/time-zone-converter?t=5pm&tz2=London-UK>`__, we hold a community meeting.
 The meeting is open to all and we welcome discussion of any SunPy-related topics.
 The link to join the meeting as well as a link to the meeting agenda are included below.